-Now that the implementation phase is complete, a two-day CPS in-service will replace the four-day FAR training.
-This in-service will cover both CPS programs (FAR and investigations).
-Because the curriculum is currently under development, an interim plan was developed.
-A modified two-day FAR training will be delivered by regional state staff.
-This interim plan will continue until the CPS in-service curriculum has been completed.
+Now that the implementation phase is complete, a three-day CPS in-service training will replace the four-day FAR training.
+This training will cover both CPS pathways (FAR and investigations).
+Because the curriculum is currently under development, an interim plan was developed, and a modified FAR training is being delivered by regional CA staff.
+The CPS in-service training is scheduled to begin in March of 2018.
+Child safety is the primary focus of both the initial and ongoing FAR trainings.